ok-bkwi/ansible/roles/internal/services/openam/README.md

 Ansible
 Note that the 'Amster' utility part of the AM install connects with a ForgeRock DS server.
 Hence requirement is that the configured DS server already is up and running.
 If testing is done on a combined DS/AM node, the DS role hence has to run before the AM role.
 If testing is done with separate nodes, provisioning if the DS node goes first.
+A suggested enhancement is to do a CURL-like test to check connectivity with the DS node before running the Amster role, and halting if it cannot be reached.

 Role Variables
 --------------